Clarion University accepts students by considering six areas:

 - Submits a personal essay

-Note: We also accept students who are above and below these averages and we offer specialized programs to accommodate your learning needs.
+Please note: We also accept students who are above and below these averages and we offer specialized programs to accommodate your learning needs.
+To learn more about student success click here.

 Want to Fly Even Higher?

 Our Honors Program provides a challenging academic track for advanced student learning.
-To learn more about Clarion's Honors Program and its admissions criteria.
+To learn more about Clarion's Honors Program and its admissions criteria click here.

 Most applicants will have completed: